devakapatel/t9-nextra-3/pages/sem-6/assignments/security-and-privacy-in-iot/assignment-2.md

 Implementing these changes requires a collaborative effort between governments, regulators, companies, and user advocacy groups.
 The goal is not to eliminate legal protections, but to strike a balance between legal compliance and user understanding, fostering greater trust and responsible data handling.

-## 5) Why is it important to integrate ethical considerations in the design and development of new technologies?
-Discuss the role of ethics in artificial intelligence (AI) and machine learning with examples.
+## <mark> 5) Why is it important to integrate ethical considerations in the design and development of new technologies?
+Discuss the role of ethics in artificial intelligence (AI) and machine learning with examples. </mark>

 Integrating ethical considerations into the design and development of new technologies, especially in rapidly advancing fields like artificial intelligence (AI) and machine learning (ML), is crucial for several reasons: